Angel Camael

 Who is Camael?

-Camael is a later angelological name often tied to strength, Mars, severity, or Chamuel overlap.
-The exact role depends heavily on spelling and tradition.
+Camael is a later angelological name associated with strength, severity, and Mars in some systems.
+The exact meaning depends on spelling and source tradition.

 Sources and References